Show Your Support for a New Shelter

-- Educated yourself about the issue.
+- Educate yourself about the issue.
 Used this webpage to learn about the facts and why the need for a shelter is so great.

 - Spread the word to your friends, family, neighbors and co-workers.
 Used Facebook, Twitter, email and other electronic media to share the message and help to educate others about this issue.

-- Joined the #RaiseYourPawPWC campaign!
+- Join the #RaiseYourPawPWC campaign!
 Showed us your fur baby and tag the photo on social media.

-- Wrote a letter to your County Supervisor and to Chairman Stewart expressing your support for this initiative.
+- Write a letter to your County Supervisor and to Chairman Stewart expressing your support for this initiative.
 Sent your letter electronically to the entire Prince William Board of County Supervisors, use this email: email@example.com.
 Email/Phone/Address for individual Board members: HERE

-- Visited with your elected official.
+- Visit with your elected official.
 More on their office can be found here.

-- Spoke at a Prince William Board of County Supervisors meeting during citizen’s time.
+- Speak at a Prince William Board of County Supervisors meeting during citizen’s time.
 The schedule is available here.
 Citizens may address the BOCS for no more than 3 minutes.

-About the Shelter Prince William County has a municipal animal shelter that serves the needs of more than 420,000 residents.
+About the Shelter Prince William County has a municipal animal shelter that serves the needs of more than 450,000 residents.
 The Prince William County Animal Shelter has reached a critical point where it can no longer adequately serve the residents or the animals in its care.
 On an annual basis, the shelter receives 180,000 walk in requests, 12,000 calls for service, and 7,000 animals that need processing.
 In 2012, 47% of all animals were euthanized.
 The Prince William County Animal Shelter’s intake numbers are comparable to Fairfax County’s Animal Shelter, which was recently renovated and expanded at a cost of $11 million.
 Additionally, Fairfax County is building a new animal shelter as part of a new $30 million police station.
 Stafford County, which has 136,000 residents, is currently building a $5.6 million animal shelter.

-The Problems The antiquated, 39-year-old facility has insufficient space for the intake numbers, has a failing ventilation system, and lacks necessary features such as separate areas for exams, adoptions, grooming, quarantine, euthanasia, training, visitation and equine/livestock.
+The Problems The antiquated, 42-year-old facility has insufficient space for the intake numbers, and lacks necessary features such as separate areas for exams, adoptions, grooming, quarantine, euthanasia, training, visitation and equine/livestock.
 The living conditions at the shelter threaten the health and safety of the staff and animals that are exposed to diseases that require weeks of antibiotics, and often result in euthanasia for many animals.

 County Recognizes Shelter as a Critical Need According to county documents, the shelter is well beyond its useful life and is deteriorating rapidly.
 A new shelter has been on the county’s “Unmet Critical Needs” list since ‘12.
 The county has never built an animal shelter.
 The current facility was built and donated by a nonprofit in 1975.

 “Adoption Guarantee” Recently, the shelter has become an “Adoption Guarantee” facility, however, animals are still being euthanized because of the inferior living conditions offered by an inadequate, outdated facility.
-The poor ventilation system hinders disease prevention and contributes to outbreaks that affect the entire shelter population, including its staff.
-Animals that enter the shelter system healthy often become sick, need medical attention, are administered costly treatments, and are often euthanized despite the shelter staff’s efforts.
+Due to lack of space, animals that enter the shelter system healthy often become sick, need medical attention, are administered costly treatments, and are often euthanized despite the shelter staff’s efforts.
 The “adoption guarantee” policy cannot be fully effective until a new shelter is built.

 Need for a Solution By Virginia law, the county must care for abandoned or stray animals, so eliminating this service is not an option.
 The only solution is for the county to immediately invest in a shelter improvement plan that will not only improve conditions for the animals and staff, but will result in saving money and generating more funds for the county through adoption fees.
 A new shelter will expand and improve the living environment which will better contain disease and outbreaks, resulting in healthier animals.
 Fewer sick animals means more animals will be available for adoption, which will increase revenues and attract more residents to visit the facility.
 An expanded working space will aid in the efforts of caring for animals involved in cruelty and hoarding cases as well as provide a more professional working environment for the shelter staff.
 Residents are more likely to visit a new facility with a dedicated adoption area and a reputation of animals that are healthy.
 A new facility will: